 Though these processes are all indicative of rapid interest and acceptance of these treatments, none is more promising than the strides being made in the private insurance sector.
 According to the Employee Benefit Research Center (EBRC), over half of the US workforce insured through their employer fall under such plans.

-The benefit to these types of plans over large, subsidized insurance policies, is that they have the power to decide which treatments shall receive reimbursement on a case by case basis.
+The benefit to these types of targeted plans over large, subsidized insurance policies, is that they have the power to decide which treatments shall receive reimbursement on a case-by-case basis.
 With this in mind, employees have a much wider range of options available to them for their particular medical issue, including stem cell treatments.

-If you would like more information about stem cell treatments or need help determining if your insurance policy may cover such treatments, contact the CELLAXYS offices today.
+If you would like more information about autologous stem cell treatments or need help determining if your insurance policy may cover these treatments, contact the CELLAXYS offices today.